-- 1) MISSION: Ensures the Federal Highway Administration (FHWA) delivers a consistent corporate message, while promoting public understanding of, and support for, FHWA programs, policies, and strategies. - 2) FUNCTIONS: - a) Advocacy: Serves as FHWA's advocate and provides national leadership in managing media relations, developing, and implementing marketing strategies, and providing public communication services in support of FHWA programs and policies. - b) Strategic Planning and Quality: Develops and implements action/business plan initiatives in the advancement of U.S. Department of Transportation (DOT) and FHWA strategic goals, objectives, and corporate management strategies, in coordination with FHWA's virtual Communications Team.
+1) MISSION: Ensures FHWA delivers a consistent corporate message, while promoting public understanding of, and support for, FHWA programs, policies, and strategies.

+- a) Advocacy: Serves as FHWA's advocate and provides national leadership in managing media relations, developing and implementing marketing strategies, and providing public communication services in support of FHWA programs and policies. - b) Strategic Planning and Quality: Develops and implements action/business plan initiatives in the advancement of DOT and FHWA strategic goals, objectives, and corporate management strategies, in coordination with FHWA's virtual Communications Team.
 Participates in policy development and delivery strategies for communication activities.
-Initiates quality self-assessments, program evaluations, and system and process improvements to continually improve the quality of communication programs, products, and services. - c) Legislation, Regulations, Policy, and Guidance: Provides technical support to the Office of the Administrator (HOA) and the virtual Communications Team in the development, implementation, and analysis of legislative strategies.
-Carries out these functions in cooperation with other DOT and Federal Agencies, as well as Headquarters (HQ) and field offices.
+Initiates quality self-assessments, program evaluations, and system and process improvements to continually improve the quality of communication programs, products, and services. - c) Legislation, Regulations, Policy, and Guidance: Provides technical support to the Office of the Administrator and the virtual Communications Team in the development, implementation, and analysis of legislative strategies.
+Carries out these functions in cooperation with other DOT and Federal Agencies, as well as HQ and field offices. - d) Technology Delivery: Supports the Offices of Infrastructure; Operations; Safety; Federal Lands Highway; Planning, Environment, and Realty; and HIT, through the virtual Communications Team.
+Provides leadership and service to Headquarters offices in support of cross-cutting marketing, communications strategies, and message development in FHWA online media (Internet). - e) Outreach and Consultation: Coordinates with the virtual Communications Teamto provide and maintain ongoing communication links with FHWA's customers and partners, OST and other DOT modes, Congress, and other constituencies seeking feedback.

-- d) Technology Delivery: Supports the Offices of Infrastructure; Operations; Safety; Federal Lands Highway; Planning, Environment, and Realty; and Technical Services, through the virtual Communications Team.
-Provides leadership and service to HQ offices in support of cross-cutting marketing, communications strategies, and message development in FHWA online media (Internet). - e) Outreach and Consultation: Coordinates with the virtual Communications Team to provide and maintain ongoing communication links with FHWA's customers and partners, Office of the Secretary (OST) and other DOT modes, Congress, and other constituencies seeking feedback. - f) Monitoring and Evaluation: Develops and maintains systems for collecting and analyzing trends to evaluate policy and strategy effectiveness.
+- f) Monitoring and Evaluation: Develops and maintains systems for collecting and analyzing trends to evaluate policy and strategy effectiveness.
 Uses results to improve program performance. - g) Research Agenda Scanning: Facilitates the planning and development of a collaborative, inclusive outreach process intended to identify, establish, and nurture marketing partnerships. - h) National Programs: Provides leadership for policy development and the administration of media relations, communications strategy, and other public affairs.
-Provides direct support to HOA and OST.
-Leads the Communications operations in the development and implementation of feedback systems regarding the effectiveness of public affairs efforts. - i) Communications and Marketing Assistance: Structures and maintains select internal and all external communications, marketing assistance, media relations and other outreach programs, including the FHWA News, HOA's Weekly Report, editorial support for the Public Roads magazine, and support for FHWA's external Web presence.
-Serves as the final point of review for FHWA's communications and marketing tools (i.e., publications, etc.). - j) Professional Development: Identifies and provides opportunities for training and other professional development opportunities to improve message development, marketing, and media relations skills to the virtual Communications operations.
-Performs ongoing assessment and evaluation of such training.

-- 3) The Director of Public Affairs provides executive direction over the activities of the following organizational elements: - a) Office of Media Relations (HPA-10) - b) Office of Public Communications (HPA-20)
+Provides direct support to the Office of the Administrator and OST.
+Leads the Communications Team in the development and implementation of feedback systems regarding the effectiveness of public affairs efforts. - i) Communications and Marketing Assistance: Structures and maintains select internal and all external communications, marketing assistance, media relations and other outreach programs, including the FHWA News, the Office of the Administrator's Weekly Report, editorial support for the Public Roads magazine, and support for FHWA's external Web presence.
+Serves as the final point of review for FHWA's communications and marketing tools (i.e., publications, etc.). - j) Professional Development: Identifies and provides opportunities for training and other professional development opportunities to improve message development, marketing, and media relations skills to the virtual Communications Team.
+Performs ongoing assessment and evaluation of such training. - 3) The Director of Public Affairs provides executive direction over the activities of the following organizational elements: - a) Office of Media Relations (HPA-10) - b) Office of Public Communications (HPA-20)

 b.
-Office of Public Affairs (HPA)/Office of Media Relations (HPA-10)
+HPA/HPA-10.